 How does it work?

-The challenge is designed to be as simple and effective as possible.
-We provide you with everything you need to get started with your new healthy life.
-You don’t need to buy any special products, all you’ll need is real food.
-The challenge is completely ad-free and free of charge.
-Every day for two weeks you will receive supportive emails describing the next step of the challenge in detail.
+We’ve designed the challenge to be simple and effective.
+We provide all the information and support you need to get started with your new diet and healthier life.
+You don’t need to buy any special products; you’ll just need to buy, cook and eat real food.
+The challenge is completely free of charge.
+Every day for two weeks you will receive supportive emails describing in detail the next steps.
+And in two weeks you will know whether the keto diet is right for you.
+Promise.

 Are you ready?

-The meal plan is created by Diet Doctor’s recipe team and it’s meant to be as simple and delicious as possible.
-Unlike with other diets, there’s no skimping on tasty meals and you don’t have to worry about feeling hungry either.
-The food you’re going to eat will be filling and high in flavor and nutrients.4 We want you to focus on enjoying healthy foods.
+Wonderful, tasty, satisfying food.
+Honestly.
+The meal plan for each week is created by Diet Doctor’s recipe team.
+It’s designed to be as simple and delicious as possible.
+Unlike other diets, you’ll never have to worry about feeling hungry or deprived.
+The food you’re going to eat will be filling and high in flavor and nutrients.5 We want you to focus on enjoying healthy foods.

-Here are some of the dishes you’ll get to feast on:
+Here are some of the amazing dishes you’ll feast on:

 If you have an Instagram account and want to inspire others in their health journey, feel free to document your everyday life during the challenge.

-Tag @diet_doctor in your photos and/or use the official hashtag: #gskc2019.
+Tag @diet_doctor in your photos and/or use the official hashtag: #gskc2020.
 We will keep an eye on the tagged posts and share some of the best ones for inspiration.

 The success stories

 What kind of results can you expect on a keto diet?
-Hundreds of people have sent us their success stories, dig in for some inspiration:
+Hundreds of people have sent us their success stories, check out a few for inspiration:

 Frequently asked questions